FirebirdSQL/jaybird/src/documentation/faq.md

 Which Firebird versions are supported?
 --------------------------------------

+Jaybird 4 supports Firebird version 2.5 and higher, and introduces support for Firebird 4 types `DECLOAT`, extended precision of `NUMERIC` and `DECIMAL`, and time zone types (`TIME WITH TIME ZONE` and `TIMESTAMP WITH TIME ZONE`).

 Jaybird 3.0 supports Firebird versions 2.0 and higher.
+Support for Firebird 4 is limited to the Firebird 3 feature set.

 Jaybird 3.0 is the last version to support Firebird 2.0 and 2.1.
 Future versions of Jaybird are not guaranteed to work with version 2.1 and earlier.